 You’d have to travel many a mile to find a more deluded football fan than this fella.
-Forest through and through, Alfie loves to contribute with a piece of writing once a fortnight or so.
-When we finally receive one of his masterpieces, it is nothing short of majestic.
+Forest through and through, Alfie loves to contribute with a piece of writing once a month or so.

 His passion as an avid football follower seeps into his work and his knowledge of the Football League certainly comes in handy.
 He is a loved member of the team, even if he only contributes once a decade.

-This football-writing phenomenon may churn out articles at the speed of an F1 McClaren, but there is no doubt that when I go through one of his works of art, that the man knows his stuff.
-He has told me that he doesn’t actually support a team but just has an insatiable passion for the game (He will convert to Notts County, you have my word).
+This football-writing phenomenon may churn out articles at the speed of an F1 Mclaren, but there is no doubt that when I go through one of his works of art, that the man knows his stuff.
+He has told me that he doesn’t actually support a team but just has a passion for the game (He will convert to Notts County, you have my word).

 You can see this passion all through his writing even with his sophisticated style.
-How he is able to rave about niches that the average Joe wouldn’t bat an eye at is beyond me but I guess in the words of the man himself it: “is a true testament to his character”.
+How he is able to rave about niches that the average Joe wouldn’t bat an eye at is beyond me.
 He is eloquent and knows how to tell a story.
-He can simply be described as the true cornerstone of our growth as a blog and we are all extremely happy about the work he puts in.
+Karan can simply be described as the true cornerstone of our growth as a blog and we are all extremely happy about the work he puts in.

 There’s no doubt that Indy could easily do a job in the football writing world.
 His mesmerising way with words may have occasionally got lost whilst we had a minute audience, but now I am happy to say that his fantastic work is being rightfully seen.
 An invaluable member of the five-man team that makes up Taste Of Football, and we can all just hope that he doesn’t ditch us for the gym.